at062084/COVID-19-Austria/README.md

 - 'number of days until times ten cases': This is the main unit for speed of spread of COVID-19 used for all estimates

 ## News and Enhancements
+- 2020-04-20: Update readme and plots.
+The measures taken on 15.3. clearly manifest in a pronounced increase of the *10 days 2-3 weeks later
 - 2020-04-13: Update readme and plots
 - 2020-04-12: New repo with dockerized version of scraper. runs on kubernetes. writes dumps to COS.
 Test mode.
 - 2020-04-04: Confirmed reported as 11781 for 09:30, an obvious data error.
 Corrected manually to an estimated 11550